Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 in this game, not in the books that inspired it.
 You don't play CP2020 because you want to meditate on what the bleak future depicted there says about your present.
-You play it because you want to be a cybered-up badass with an armored leather jacket and computerized mirrorshades.
+You play it because you want to be a cybered-up badass with an armored leather jacket, computerized mirrorshades, and jacked-up reflexes.

 From CP2020 on, the word "cyberpunk" began to refer to, well, cybered-up punks in the minds of roleplayers[^2].
 Now they had a specific look they had to copy